abhinayydv09/Mental-Health-Risk-Prediction-Using-Machine-learning/README.md

 - Explore and visualize mental health indicators from survey data.
 - Identify correlations between job-related factors and mental well-being.
 - Build machine learning models to predict mental health outcomes.
-- Use SHAP to interpret and explain model predictions.
+- Interpret model predictions using SHAP for transparency and explainability.

 ---